ianfnelson/blog.iannelson.uk/content/posts/2023-12-17-the-books-i-most-enjoyed-reading-in-2023.md

 ## [Tomorrow, and Tomorrow, and Tomorrow][4] by Gabrielle Zevin

-In 2023 I rediscovered the pleasure of playing computer games, eighteen years after writing a fairly grumpy blog post in which I declared that &#8220;[The whole concept seemed utterly pointless, a real waste of time][5]&#8220;.
+In 2023 I rediscovered the pleasure of playing computer games, eighteen years after writing a fairly grumpy blog post in which I declared that “[The whole concept seemed utterly pointless, a real waste of time][5]“.
 A spring break between contracts coincided with the release of _Zelda: Tears of the Kingdom_, which I bought on a whim after stumbling across [Keza MacDonald’s effusive five-star review in _The Guardian_][6].
 Since then I’ve spent 167 hours playing that wonderful game, and have also relaxed by playing _[Creaks][7]_ on Apple Arcade and _[Return to Monkey Island][8]_ (32 years after playing the original on the Amiga).

 It was with this background that I that I read _Tomorrow, and Tomorrow, and Tomorrow_ towards the end of the year.
 It’s a novel set over several decades about two friends who collaborate to develop and publish increasingly epic computer games whilst navigating romances, friendship, fallouts, family, health challenges, and other life-changing events.
 It’s very touching and heartfelt, and caused me to think about the value of play in our lives, and of maintaining friendships over extended periods.